nikitamitin1/simple_battery_monitor_for_linux/README.md

 2. Choose Repo path ``` cd repo/path/```
 3. Make installation file executable ```chmod +x install.sh```
 4. Run Installation ```./install.sh``` (dependecies will be installed for root-user and password will be required)
+5. To run app use icon from GNOME/KDE application menu.